ThingSet/thingset.github.io/docs/spec/v0.6/appl_binary_mode.md

 The length of the entire request or response is not encoded in the ThingSet protocol, but can be determined from the CBOR format.
 Packet length as well as checksums should be encoded in lower layer protocols.
 It is assumed that the parser always receives a complete request.

-The **target** of the binary mod is to work with as little payload data as possible.
+The **target** of the binary mode is to work with as little payload data as possible.
 Hence, published statements only contain values and the corresponding IDs or names are only sent once at startup or can be requested manually later.

 The **main challenge** is to still be fully discoverable via the binary mode without requiring previous knowledge of the data exposed by the device.

+Requests in binary mode can either use data object IDs or names / paths.
+IDs offer the most compact form with least wire payload, but require some processing on the application side.
+For requests through gateways (using absolute paths) endpoints must be specified as strings, as numeric IDs are only unique per node.

 ### Requests